kown7/pymergevcd/docs/homepage/reqdevsecops.md

 ## Quick-Start

-Download the [ZIP file](assets/template_project.zip) and run the`./run.sh` script.
-See the README for Docker options.
+Download the [ZIP file](assets/template_project.zip) and run the`./run.sh` script (or `./run-docker.sh` if Docker is installed).
 Without Docker, a working Python 3 installation is required.
+This generates the documents in the `artifacts/` directory, especially the `specification.pdf` and `specification.xlsx`.

-The generated spreadsheet can be modified and will be imported if copied to the `imports` folder.
+The generated spreadsheet can be distributed to stakeholders to be modified.
+If it's copied to the `imports` folder, the changes will be incorporated with the next run.

 * show example of adding it to CI pipeline
 * maybe run it in gitlab?